 Another new interesting featurette is that apart from the “recurring invoices“, you can automate your expenses by turning them into “recurring expenses”.
 This way, you don’t have to remember everything all the time.
 Elorus will send you reminders about the payments you should make and will also generate the needed expense records.

 The last and most impactful part of your business expense management is the beneficial use of the reporting.
 However, to gain useful insight, you have to compose detailed reports.
 Staying on top of your expenses will give you the chance to track changes, excess spending, or the emergence of new ones.

 Remember we’ve said before that it’s important to categorize your expenses properly?
 The function of the business “expense category” has various enlightening extensions when the categorization is as it should be.
 Your expenses reporting system comes along with charts showing an overview of all you’ve spent.
 The pie chart is color-coded.
 Pick a shade for each business “expense category” so you can distinguish them easier.

-Therefore, the primary benefit of an expense management software is that it simplifies the process of reporting, saves time, and manual labor.
-Detailed reporting will also help you, accountant or manager, when it’s time to deal with them.
-The long-term advantage is that it can help you build a rock steady business infrastructure by thoroughly monitoring your expenses (recurring or not).
+Therefore, the primary benefit of expense management software is that it simplifies the process of reporting, and saves time, and manual labor.
+Detailed reporting will also help you, the accountant, or the manager when it’s time to deal with them.
+The long-term advantage is that it can help you build a rock-steady business infrastructure by thoroughly monitoring your expenses (recurring or not).
 This way, you will always stay within budget, reduce needless spending, and detect business billable expenses that go unnoticed but impact your company’s welfare.